Brad Cooke, Ph.D.

 Neurobiology of Obesity

-Neurobiology of energy balance and clinical studies on non-homeostatic (extra-hypothalamic) contributions to obesity and diabetes.
+Neurobiology of energy homeostasis and peripheral metabolism.
+Basic studies on homeostatic and non-homeostatic contributions to obesity and type 2 diabetes.

 Committees & Working Groups

 - Obesity Working Group Member

 Associate Professor, Neuroscience Institute Georgia State University 2015-2017

 Assistant Professor, Neuroscience Institute Georgia State University, 2008-2015

 Postdoctoral Fellowship, Department of Neurobiology Northwestern University, 2003-2008

 Postdoctoral Fellowship, Division of Neuroscience Oregon National Primate Research Center, 2000-2003

 Ph.D., Biological Psychology, University of California, Berkeley, 2000